 The "rate A", "rate B" and "rate C" prices hikes do not include transport to the starting point or arrival point of the treks.
 Why ?
 In order to significantly reduce costs and allow travelers to choose the best solution for them.
 How to do ?
 There are 3 possibilities: A- You are autonomous on site and do not need help.
 B- Use public transport at a lower cost and in the company of your guides.
 This type of transport is available on most of the tours offered.
 C- On simple request, we can organize private transport for you.

 The "rate A", "rate B" and "rate C" prices hikes do not include meals during the treks but only breakfast from day 2.
 Why only breakfast?
 In order to significantly reduce costs and allow travelers to choose the best solution for them.
 How to do ?
-There are 2 possibilities: A- You are autonomous on site and do not need help.
+There are 3 possibilities: A- You are autonomous on site and do not need help.
 B- Go shopping the day before departure with your guides in order to benefit from their help and recommendations.
 3- Ask for full board option 25USD/day/pers with 2 meals and 2 snacks on first and last day, 3 meals and 2 snack the other days.

 Yes, departure dates are free, you can choose!
 However once you have decided on this one, you will have to stick to it.
 Conversely, group circuits have fixed & predetermined dates.